The Science of Skincare: 6 Supplements for Radiant, Healthy Skin

 Vitamin E is a fat-soluble antioxidant crucial in protecting the skin from oxidative stress caused by free radicals and environmental pollutants.11 Vitamin E also has anti-inflammatory properties, which can help soothe and heal damaged skin.12

-Research indicates that combining vitamin E with vitamin C can enhance its antioxidant effects and protect the skin from damage.13
+Research indicates combining vitamin E with vitamin C can enhance its antioxidant effects and protect the skin from damage.13

 Recommended Dosage